 “The author goes by pseudonym,” said Dan.
 “The comics started twenty years ago, but it was cancelled when the animated version premiered.
 But the animated version was cancelled, too, so it just ends.
 LuLu’s was a cult classic while it lasted.”

-Dan nodded and took his phone.
+Dan nodded and took his phone back.
 “The robots and their pilots are both called Zephyrs.
 Sometimes it gets confusing.”
 He removed his gloves to use the touch-screen.

 “Where are you staying?”
 Bob asked Jango.
 “Bring Blue to my house.
 Dan, Jay, can I pump up the air-mattress for you while the Virgils take the fold-out?”

-Jango dismissed the notion with a wave of his hand.
+Jango dismissed the notion with the wave of a hand.
 “Virgil Blue and I have booked a motel-room for the night.”

 “A motel?”
 Jay sipped water.
 “How long are you staying?
 Motels can get expensive.”

 Jango nibbled his bagel and stowed his hands in his sleeves.
-“Just a night, to extend our invitation to Faith.”
+“We planned to stay just a night, to extend our invitation to Faith.”